oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 Terraform also stores data about the state of the infrastructure by creating the file `terraform.tfstate` in the project.
 Every piece of infrastructure should be represented in only one `terraform.tfstate` file.
 If several collaborators work on the same Terraform codebase together, it's best to use Terraform Cloud or a similar service to share a single `terraform.tfstate` file.

-# Set Up the Okta Terraform Provider
+## Set up the Okta Terraform provider

 Before you can use Terraform to manage resources in your Okta organization, you must provide it with appropriate credentials.
 The following steps will connect a Terraform project on your local system to your Okta Developer account.

-## Manage Secrets Appropriately
+## Manage secrets appropriately

 Setting up any Terraform provider involves working with some secrets that can grant access to your infrastructure.
 The Okta terraform provider uses a client ID and private key.
 Anyone who has these secrets can act on behalf of Terraform in your Okta organization.
 Secrets are replaced by placeholder values in the code examples that follow.